 Why are many of your categories out of date?

-To be honest, I just cannot keep up with all the business!
+To be honest, with the coin shows and the auctions I just cannot keep up with all the business!
 I always answer inquiries, though, and I try to get a couple of categories updated every week (except when I have a coin show to attend or an auction ongoing).
-I recently retired from my day job, so it will improve!
+I no longer have a day job, so it has improved!

 How do I make a bid on an item listed your auction list?

 1. If you aren't on the auction e-mail list, register for the auction by sending an e-mail to Falcon Coins or by using the "Contact Falcon Coins" link below.
 (If using Outlook or Outlook Express, click on the link "Falcon Coins".
 If using another e-mail program, right click on "Falcon Coins", select "Hyperlink Properties" and use the e-mail address shown on the pop-up.)
 Please include your name, your preference for bidder initials (3 letters) and your mailing address.
 Also indicate if you would like to be notified just when the auction is beginning or if you prefer to receive daily updates by e-mail.

 2. When an auction is ongoing, the opening bid amount is indicated by "OPEN".
 You can bid the opening bid amount on any item marked "OPEN" or bid the next bid increment or higher (see the auction list for the bid increments) if the lot already has a bid on it.
 For example, if bidder ABC has bid $5.00 on Lot #1, you would have to bid $5.50 or higher on the lot.

 3. To make bids, send an e-mail to Falcon Coins with the lot number and bid amount.
 For example, to bid $5.50 on Lot #1 you would simply include something such as "Lot #1 - Bid $5.50" in your e-mail.